Accelerating Quantum Eigensolver Algorithms With Machine Learning: Evaluation

 \textbf{\qcels{}. } The \qcels{} hyperparameters are a different set of arguments.
 This includes the following: \textbf{ham\_terms} is the number of individual terms that are retained in the Hamiltonian after truncation.
 The Hamiltonian is transformed to a qubit Hamiltonian formed from a linear combination of Pauli strings, the truncation then retains the largest \textbf{ham\_terms} of these and the rest are discarded.
 The default value is set to be 200 and we search for its optimal value between random.randint(50, 1000). \textbf{ham\_cutoff} is the same as \textbf{coeff\_cutoff} in \adapt{} implementation, setting a minimum value for the retained coefficients, discarding all terms in the Hamiltonian with coefficients lower than this threshold. \textbf{delta\_t} is the time step for the simulation or evolution of the system (the default is 0.03; \code{delta\_t = random.uniform(1e-3, 0.3)}), the expectation value of the time evolution operator is calculated at a set of times starting from zero and separated by this value. \textbf{n\_Z} is the total number of points used in fitting the time evolution and so \textbf{n\_Z}$-1$ is the total number of points at which the expectation value is evaluated.
-The default value is 10; \code{n\_Z = random.randint(5, 25)}. \textbf{alpha} is a scalar parameter that determines how much smaller the parameters $r_2^{(2)}$, $\theta_2^{(2)}$ and $r_2^{(3)}$, $\theta_2^{(3)}$, $\theta_3^{(3)}$ are forced to be than (default is $0.8$ ;\code{alpha = random.uniform(0.5, 1)}).
+The default value is 10; \code{n\_Z = random.randint(5, 25)}. \textbf{alpha} is a scalar parameter that determines how much smaller the parameters introduced in each step of the fitting procedure are than those introduced in the previous step e.g. $r_2^{(2)}$, $\theta_2^{(2)}$ and $r_2^{(3)}$, $\theta_2^{(3)}$, are bounded by $\alpha r_1^{(1)},\pm \alpha \theta_1^{(1)}$ (default is $0.8$; \code{alpha = random.uniform(0.5, 1)}).

 \paragraph{} Using the above, we defined different types of hyperparameter vectors per implementation.
 The input vectors ('X's) were normalised to the size of vectors in 28-qubit systems and included the implementation hyperparameters and the system's Hamiltonian.
 The Hamiltonians were compressed by removing small elements (abs(0.05) and below).
 The target values (Y's) represent the predicted lowest energy levels.
 Note: since we utilised the classical mode when extracting data from smaller systems, these are rough approximations, not the true values.